chemlqb/chemlqb/README.md

-jay, they/any
+jay, they/any</br>
+im satire 90% of the time if you cant tell

-im literally one of the best udg players (21m ds pre data wipe and i already have 1.6m after data wipe)</br>
+also im literally one of the best udg players (21m ds pre data wipe and i already have 1.6m after data wipe)</br>
 proof v

 https://github.com/user-attachments/assets/988e98a7-23bd-4b2b-ab3b-776005487a42